Terms and Conditions

 5. Moving home

-If you’re moving home and you don’t let us know, this Agreement will not end until a new person moves into the property.
+5.2 If you are moving home and you don’t let us know, our Agreement will not end until a new person moves into the property.
 You will be liable for all costs until this occurs.

 6. Access to your meter

-To provide you with energy, from time to time, we may require access to your meter.
-You agree to provide us, our agents or any person we have authorised acting on our behalf to safe, unrestricted access to your energy metering and associated equipment.
+6.1 To provide you with Energy, from time to time, we may require access to your meter.
+You agree to provide us, our agents or any person we have authorised acting on our behalf to safe, unrestricted access to your Energy metering and associated equipment.
 If your metering equipment is obstructed, it is your responsibility to remove it or the obstruction and pay any associated costs.

-We may charge you if you don’t let us know at least 48 hours prior to a booked appointment that access won’t be available at the agreed appointment time.
+6.2 We may charge you if you don’t let us know at least forty-eight (48) hours prior to a booked appointment that access won’t be available at the agreed appointment time.

-If you have a smart meter that we can read without visiting your property, you agree that:
+6.3 If you have a Smart Meter that we can read without visiting your property, you agree that:

-a) Any in home display installed along with that meter remains our property or the meter provider we have contracted and may not be removed.
+a) Any in home display installed along with that meter remains our property and may not be removed;

-b) We may use it to remotely monitor the energy you use, and
+b) We may use it to remotely monitor your Energy usage;

-c) We’ll normally collect readings from your smart meter once a day.
-You can decide whether to take more frequent half hourly reads for the entire 24 hour period.
-We wont take more than one daily reading unless you’ve given us your consent.
+c) We will normally collect readings from your Smart Meter once a day.
+You can decide whether to take more frequent half hourly reads for the entire twenty-four (24) hour period.
+We will not take more than one daily reading unless you have given us your consent;

-d) We will monitor and collect information about how your smart meter, for example, meter faults or meter tampering.
+d) We will monitor and collect information about your Smart Meter, for example, meter faults or meter tampering;

-f) If you notify us that you are moving out of the Supply Address then we may switch the smart meter to prepayment.
+f) If you notify us that you are moving out of the Supply Address then we may switch the Smart Meter to prepayment; and

 7. Changes to this agreement

-If we make changes to this Agreement that results in your energy rates increasing, we will give you 30 days notice to let you know about the changes.
-If you do not agree with the changes you can change to another energy supplier.
+7.2 If we make changes to this Agreement that results in an Increase to your Energy Plan rates, we will give you thirty (30) days’ notice to let you know about those changes.
+If you do not agree with the notified changes you can change to another Energy supplier.

-If you switch energy supply, we can object to the switch if there are outstanding charges due on your account.
-If you have a prepayment meter we can block the switch.
-If you owe less than £500 you can switch provided your new supplier agrees to take on the debt.
-You have 20 working days after receiving notification to pay us the outstanding charges when you have notified us that you intend to switch.
+7.3 If you switch Energy supply, we can object to the switch if there are outstanding charges due on your account.
+If you have a Prepayment Meter we can block the switch.
+If you owe less than five hundred pounds (£500) you can switch provided your new supplier agrees to take on the debt.
+You have twenty (20) working days after receiving notification to pay us the outstanding charges when you have notified us that you intend to switch.

-If you ask, we can add another person to your account so that they can administer the account on your behalf.
-We cant make that person financially responsible for your supply unless they agree to it and they tell us themselves.
-In which case this contract is automatically amended to make them a party to it from the date they agreed to become a party.
+7.4 If you ask, we can add another person to your account so that they can administer the account on your behalf.
+We cannot make that person financially responsible for your supply unless they agree to it and they tell us themselves, in which case our Agreement is automatically amended to make them a party to it from that date.

-You have the right to cancel this Agreement ad your relationship with us up to 14 days after the day this Agreement starts.
+8.1 You have the right to cancel this agreement and your relationship with us up to fourteen (14) days after the day our Agreement starts.
 This is called the cooling off period.
-You can cancel your Agreement with us after we commence supply of your energy by switching to another supplier or entering into a new agreement with us.
+You can cancel our Agreement after we commence supply of your Energy by switching to another Energy supplier or entering into a new agreement with us.

-If Ofgem gives a “Last Resort Supply Direction” to a gas or electricity supplier other than us in relation to your premises, this Agreement will end automatically in relation to the fuel specified in the relevant “Last Resort Supply Direction”
+8.3 If Ofgem gives a “Last Resort Supply Direction” to a gas or electricity supplier other than us in relation to your premises, our Agreement will end automatically in relation to the fuel specified in the relevant “Last Resort Supply Direction”

-f) On the date you stop owning or occupying the Supply address if you give us at least 2 Working Days notice of that date, or
+a) On the date you stop owning or occupying the Supply Address if you give us at least two (2) working days’ notice of that date, or

-h) the date that is 2 Working Days after you have given us notice that you have stopped owning or occupying the Address; or
+c) the date that is two (2) working days after you have given us notice that you have stopped owning or occupying the Supply Address; or

-i) the date that another person starts to take a supply of Energy at the Address.
+d) the date that another person starts to take a supply of Energy at the Supply Address.

-a) with immediate effect if you are in material breach of the Contract; or are unable to pay your debts;
+a) with immediate effect if you are in material breach of the Agreement; or are unable to pay your debts;

 b) at any time by giving you at least 28 calendar days’ notice.

-You continue to be responsible and pay for the supply of Energy at the Address until the date that the Contract ends.
+8.7 You continue to be responsible to pay for the supply of Energy to the Supply Address until the date that the Agreement ends.

-Where you end the Contract you may be required to pay a Termination Fee as set out, or determined in accordance with the calculation set out in, the Welcome Letter, except where the Agreement is a Deemed Contract.
+8.8 Where you end the Agreement you may be required to pay a fee as set out, or determined in accordance with the calculation set out in, the Welcome Letter, except where the Agreement is a Deemed Contract.

-Where we do not have an actual Meter reading for the purposes of calculating the Charges payable to the end date of the Contract we will:
+8.9 Where we do not have an actual Meter reading for the purposes of calculating the charges payable to the end date of the Agreement we will:

 a) send you a final bill which is based on an estimated meter reading; and

-b) revise the final bill if you are later able to provide us with or we can otherwise obtain an accurate actual meter reading which was taken on, or after, the end date of the Contract.
+b) revise the final bill if you are later able to provide us with or we can otherwise obtain an accurate actual meter reading which was taken on, or after, the end date of the Agreement .

-We can refuse to supply you, suspend or disconnect your supply, or tell you to stop using it if:
+10.1 We can refuse to supply you, suspend or disconnect your supply or tell you to stop using it if:

-c) You are in material breach of this contract or have not fulfilled your obligations under this contract.
+c) You are in material breach of our Agreement and/or have not fulfilled your promises under our Agreement.

 e) We have reason to believe that you may have damaged or tampered with your metering equipment.